Find Affordable College Courses

 Read More…

-Lincoln Technical Institute - Shelton did quite well in this year’s ranking of the best schools for health professions students.
-It came in at #6 on the list.
-Located in the large suburb of Shelton, Lincoln Tech - Shelton is a private for-profit school with a small student population.
+Lincoln Technical Institute - Shelton landed the #6 spot in the 2023 rankings for the best health professions programs.
+Located in the large suburb of Shelton, Lincoln Tech - Shelton is a private for-profit college with a fairly small student population.

 The average amount in student loans that health professions majors at Lincoln Tech - Shelton take out is $15,604.
 This translates to an average monthly loan payment of $118, based on a 10-year repayment plan.

-Full Health Professions at Lincoln Technical Institute - Shelton Report
+Read full report on Health Professions at Lincoln Technical Institute - Shelton

 #7